WM Capture 10

 Changing audio sources

-WM Capture.
+restarting WM Capture.

-Dual Audio
+Dual Audio Recording

-The Dual Audio option
+The Dual Audio option can be used

-enable Dual Audio recording follow the steps below.
-Your microphone must be
+recording follow the steps below.
+Your microphone must be set up as Default

-set up as Default Device in Windows Sound Recording devices.
-In the Sound
+Device in Windows Sound Recording devices.
+In the Sound window click your

-window click your microphone then click Set Default.
-Follow the steps below to setup Dual
+Follow the steps below to setup Dual Audio Recording:

 ·

-In WM Capture Audio Settings check the Virtual-Audio
+WM Capture Audio Settings check

-Plus then check the Dual Audio
+check the Dual Audio checkboxes.

 ·

-In the Audio
+In

-Sources drop down list select your microphone source (internal or
+select your microphone source (internal or external).

 ·